litvinova08/employee-creator/README.md

 - Improve styling

 ## What I struggle with
-26.02.2023 - I experienced a CORS error due to an incorrect HttpStatus when a Controller returned an employee by Id
+- I experienced a CORS error due to an incorrect HttpStatus when a Controller returned an employee by Id
+- AWS deployment did not work from the first attempt.
+Source stage succeeded, but build failed because file path if buildspec.yml was incorrect.

 ## Useful Resources related to this project